TERMINAL · MARKETS · 2026 BTC ETH SOL

 I've signed official Affiliate agreements with all three exchanges (also called "referral partner" agreements).
 Each exchange has assigned me a referral code.
 When a new user signs up using that code and starts trading, the exchange pays me a portion of the trading fees they collect from that user as a marketing service fee.

-ExchangeReferral codeRedirect link
+ExchangeReferral codeSign-up link

 I call it a "marketing service fee" rather than a "commission" deliberately.
 Commission language implies a regulated brokerage relationship — I'm not a registered broker, I have no financial license.
 The contractual relationship with each exchange is for marketing services, paid out of their promo budget.
 That's the accurate term.